 - Display some Best Selling products and recently viewed products on product pages in a different section.
 It helps with up-selling.

-- Allow user to choose products by their sizes, color, weight, etc (if available).
+- Allow users to choose products by their sizes, color, weight, etc (if available).

 - Make sure to add product Schema on each product.

 - You could Showcase “Related products” on the page.
 You could showcase some similar products from other brands.

 - You may consider showing a short comparison of top-selling, related products on the product pages, which can help users to make better choices.